Soares/simplifience.com/post/reality/symbology.md

 <iframe width="640" height="360" src="http://youtube.googleapis.com/v/WkmPDOq2WfA?start=19&end=67&version=3&autoplay=0" frameborder="0" allowfullscreen></iframe>

-There are two ways that this knowledge should make you very, very cautious.
+If this is new to you, this should make you feel very cautious for two reasons.

 1. Be wary of your symbols.
-It is possible (in fact, almost certain) that some symbols which you hold dear are @post[housing multiple meanings]number/schism.
+It is possible (in fact, almost certain) that some symbols which you hold dear are @post[housing multiple meanings]foundations/mathematics.
 Don't be fooled into thinking that all things represented by the same symbol must be the same thing!
 When your symbols don't quite correspond to that which you're trying to describe it is very easy to get confused.
 Try to look past the symbol itself and see that which it symbolizes.
-2. The letters and symbols which we use to convey *true* ideas, *real* words: these are imperfect.
-The same word may evoke something entirely different in the two of us.
-Don't fall into the trap of thinking that because you're saying the same words or reading the same page you must both be thinking the same thing!
+2. The letters and symbols which we use to convey ideas are imperfect.
+A single word evokes something completely different in the two of us.
+Don't fall into the trap of thinking that saying the same words or reading the same page means you are both thinking the same thoughts.

 Humans tend to think that everyone thinks like they do, but that is [usually not the case](http://lesswrong.com/lw/dr/generalizing_from_one_example/).
-Words and numbers are, at their core, imperfect.
+Language and symbols are, at their core, imperfect.
 I leave you with some wise words from a man who proved himself very good at both learning and teaching:

 <iframe width="640" height="360" src="http://youtube.googleapis.com/v/Cj4y0EUlU-Y?start=135&version=3&autoplay=0" frameborder="0" allowfullscreen></iframe>

 <aside class="info" markdown="block">
-If you want to better understand the distinction between symbols and symbolized and where the lines begin to blur, I recommend [Gödel, Escher, Bach: An Eternal Golden Braid](https://www.google.com/search?q=godel+escher+bach+an+eternal+golden+braid&tbm=shop).
+If you want to better understand the distinction between symbols and symbolized and where the lines begin to blur, try [Gödel, Escher, Bach: An Eternal Golden Braid](https://www.google.com/search?q=godel+escher+bach+an+eternal+golden+braid&tbm=shop).
 </aside>